shawnmckinney/apache-fortress-quickstart/DOCKER-QUICKSTART.md

-# Overview of the apache-fortress-quickstart for Docker on Linux
+# Overview of the docker-quickstart

 * Shows how to install Apache Fortress Rest component onto a Debian or Centos machine.
-* Both OpenLDAP 2.5 and Apache Tomcat processes run inside separate Docker containers that are connected via a bridge network.
+* Both OpenLDAP 2.5 and Apache Tomcat processes run inside Docker containers connected via a bridge network.
 * Once system is setup, test services using curl, find out how here: [README-TESTING](README-TESTING.md)

 ## Tutorial Prereqs